salaboy/platforms-on-k8s/chapter-3/dagger/README.md

 export _EXPERIMENTAL_DAGGER_RUNNER_HOST=kube-pod://<podname>?context=<context>&namespace=<namespace>&container=<container>
 ```

-Where `<podname>` is `dagger` (because we created the pod manually), `<context>` is your Kubernetes Cluster context, if you are running against a KinD Cluster this might be `kind-kind`.
+Where `<podname>` is `dagger` (because we created the pod manually), `<context>` is your Kubernetes Cluster context, if you are running against a KinD Cluster this might be `kind-dev`.
 You can find your current context name by running `kubectl config current-context`.
 Finally `<namespace>` is the namespace where you run the Dagger Container, and `<container>` is once again `dagger`.
 For my setup against KinD, this would look like this:

 ```
-export _EXPERIMENTAL_DAGGER_RUNNER_HOST="kube-pod://dagger?context=kind-kind&namespace=default&container=dagger"
+export _EXPERIMENTAL_DAGGER_RUNNER_HOST="kube-pod://dagger?context=kind-dev&namespace=default&container=dagger"
 ```

-Notice also that my KinD cluster (named `kind-kind`) didn't had anything related to Pipelines.
+Notice also that my KinD cluster (named `kind-dev`) didn't had anything related to Pipelines.

 Now if you run in any of the projects:
 ```